arkq/bluez-alsa/README.md

 <!--
-SPDX-FileCopyrightText: 2016-2025 BlueALSA developers
+SPDX-FileCopyrightText: 2016-2026 BlueALSA developers
 SPDX-License-Identifier: MIT
 -->

 # Bluetooth Audio ALSA Backend

 > [!WARNING]
-> The latest source uses new names for some core components:
+> The latest version uses new names for some core components:
 >
 > * The `bluealsa` daemon is now called `bluealsad`
 > * The `bluealsa-cli` utility is now called `bluealsactl`